decilem/MA-RE-LicenseCourseNotes/README.md

   * Any part of the contract that is illegal will be voided, but the rest will remain in effect
   * Severs the voidable part
 * Contingency Clause
-  * Makes the contract contingent on something happening (e.g. the buyer receiving financing)
+  * Makes the contract contingent/RELY ON on something happening (e.g. the buyer receiving financing)
     * If it does not happen, the contract is typically voided

 ## Quiz: